MjiaShao/NetworkTwoSampleTest/README.md

   2. MotifNameList: a list of network moments you would like to test;
   3. FileName: the name of place where you would like save the results.

+  Output:

-  Output: all summary statistic needed for test of network A.
+  1. NetStatList: all summary statistic needed for test of network A.

   <li> apply 'NetworkHashing.m' function on network B similarly <br />